 If a character does not have Serious Wounds, a Full Rest will heal one (1) Wound.

-Healing one (1) Serious Wound requires a successful Check to apply medical aid, or a successful Clubs (C) Check to heal naturally.
-Either Check must be made after a Full Rest.
+Healing one (1) Serious Wound requires a Full Rest and either Check to apply medical aid, or a Clubs (C&) Check to heal naturally.

-Combat Checks
+Combat